Current / Recent Work

 Graduated The University of Texas in Austin, and began designing posters and other marketing material at the Performing Arts Center.
 A year later I started my own illustration and design.
 During this time, I did some freelance for Virtual Studios which later became Frog Austin.
 Some of the work I did was drawing icons for a small, no-name company in Sunnyvale, California called Yahoo!

 About that same time, I got job offer in the Bay area to do concept art and storyboarding for a small tech company called Simply.
-I also dressed up in a ping-pong ball suit and became a 3D model for the animated taxi driver in a funky place called Internet the City.
+I also dressed up in a ping-pong ball suit and became a 3D animated taxi driver in a funky place called Internet the City.
 After a few months at the end of 1996, I realized that working at Yahoo! was probably the better plan.
 I worked on so many projects at Yahoo!, it's hard to name them all, but a few of the most notable ones were Yahoo!
 Kids, Music, Shopping, Autos, Sports, Games, Weather, and a TON of brand and marketing projects.
 Yahoo's where I got my early UI and UX chops.
 My work with Yahoo!
 Kids would later translate to Thinga.
 I remember one of my earliest projects was some of the first e-greetings ever made, and I worked on some of the first iconography for mobile phones.
 So many wonderful times and memories, but that was a long time ago in a galaxy far, far away (oh and I also shook hands with George Lucas!).